Jade-ux/Learn_English_In_South_Africa/README.md

 ## Technologies Used

-- This site was written in HTML5
+- HTML5: This site was written in HTML5
-- I styled the HTML using CSS3.
+- CSS3: I styled the HTML using CSS3.
 My CSS class naming convention is based on the BEM method.
 - [Bootstrap](https://getbootstrap.com/)
   - This project uses Bootstrap to speed up the development process.
 Some Bootstrap elements use Jquery, Popper.js and Javascript.

 ## Testing

+**Testing user stories** I tested each user story by clicking through each step outlined above in the User Stories section, to make sure I could find the information I would need if I were one of the users.

 **Colours:** I tested the colours I have used for navigation elements using the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) to ensure accessibility of all colours.
 I realised that a few of the colours I was using for the roll-over effects were not accessible and I have therefore chosen darker colours to ensure accessibility to WCAG AA standards.
 This has worked well as I now have deeper and richer colours for roll-overs but brighter colours for highlights which hint at the rich variety of experiences people can expect when they visit South Africa.

 **Forms:** I manually tested each of the forms on the website, making sure all required fields had to be completed before the form could be submitted and ensuring that the input validators are working.
 I also tested that when the form is submitted the user is notified that it has been submitted successfully - this notification comes in the form of a new page which says 'Thank you for ...'.

+To manually test each form I followed these steps:

+1. On each form I attempted to submit the form leaving all fields blank to ensure the error message sould show for all required fields.
+This showed that the required attribute was working on all required fields.
+2. For fields where the input data needs to be verified, such as the email address, I entered data that did not meet the requirements, such as an email address without the '@' symbol.
+Then I tried to submit the form and the error message showed, alerting me to fix the data in that field.
+3. I entered all fields with valid data and clicked the 'Send' button.
+I was taken to the 'Thank you' page which is as intended.

-**Links:** The site was tested for broken links using the [Broken Link Checker plugin from Atom SEO](https://error404.atomseo.com/SeoCheck/Report/jade-ux.github.io/2020-05-29/free?from=)
+**Links:** The site was tested for broken links using the [Dead Link Checker](https://www.deadlinkchecker.com/website-dead-link-checker.asp) and no broken links were found.

+I also manually tested that each link is going to the correct page by clicking each link.

 **Validating CSS:** I tested my CSS code using the [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator) and the result was that no errors were found.